-HLS Encryption: How to Encrypt Video Streams in AES-128 [2022 Update]
+HLS Encryption: How to Encrypt Video Streams in AES-128 [2025 Update]

 As piracy and hacking continue to increase yearly, broadcasters should be concerned with securing their video content.
-The he U.S. Chamber of Commerce estimated $29.2 billion of lost revenue from piracy.That lost revenue isn’t just from feature films and television; but also from online content.
+The U.S. Chamber of Commerce estimated $29.2 billion of lost revenue from piracy.That lost revenue isn’t just from feature films and television; but also from online content.

 Data breaches, unauthorized video sharing, and hacks can be a substantial cost for many companies.
 That’s why protecting video content and securely delivering streams to users should be a broadcasting best practice.